fedehub/ExperimentalRoboticsAssignment3/README.md

 - The current navigation system is rather poor; it should be replaced with a more elaborate navigation system.
 In particular, the new navigation system should make it possible to achieve a certain orientation as well as a final position.

-- The manipulation could be replaced with a more advanced node that performs a finer (more precise) control on moveit

 - The current robot model is quite unstable.
-It should be adjusted so that it does not oscillate during its movments
+It should be adjusted so that it does not oscillate when it starts moving to reach a certain goal

 - the robot needs a lot of manoeuvring space to move; There should be the need of seeking an appropriate navigation algorithm to reduce the necessary manoeuvring space